gongchenooo/MobiCom24-Delta/README.md

 ## 5. Acknowledgments and Note

 Our code is built upon the [online-continual-learning](https://github.com/RaptorMai/online-continual-learning) repository.
-We extend our sincere gratitude to the [author](https://github.com/RaptorMai) for their foundational work..
+We extend our sincere gratitude to the [author](https://github.com/RaptorMai) for their foundational work.

+If you have any problems, feel free to contact [us](gongchen@sjtu.edu.cn).